jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 ---

-An alternative strategy the type checker can take is to weaken the requirements and treat an abstract method as a *suggestion* that the method can be implemented for the abstract classes.
+An alternative strategy the type checker can take is to weaken the requirements and treat an abstract method as a *suggestion* that the method can be implemented for types satisfying the type classes corresponding to the abstract types in the abstract method.

-In this way the abstract method `f(::A, ::Int)` can be understood as (see [here](#function-calls-and-overloading) for notation)
+In this way, since the abstract method `f(::A, ::Int)` contains an abstract type `A`, this abstract method can be translated to Lean or similar system as something like this:
+"a function that can be implemented for any type that satisfies `A`, paired with `Int`".
+A new type class describing this function is then
+(see [here](#function-calls-and-overloading) for notation)

 ```